FarageExposed Investigation: Why Nigel Farage’s Property Declarations Cannot Be Fully Verified Using Public Records

 Procedural context

-The MP confirmed that the issue was being considered by their casework team, with a view to seeking clarification from the Office of the Parliamentary Commissioner for Standards.
+The MP’s office confirmed that the issue was being considered by its casework team, with a view to seeking clarification from the Office of the Parliamentary Commissioner for Standards.

 1. What the Register declares